-Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out- of-network.
-Services must be immediately needed and medically necessary. \$0 copay for Urgently needed services within the United States and its territories.
+Services that are covered for you What you must pay when vou get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, \$0 copay for Urgently needed services within the United unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not States and its territories. possible, or it is unreasonable, to obtain services from network providers.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider outof-network.
+Services must be immediately needed and medically necessary.
 Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-The benefits listed in this section for services within theUnited States and its territories.
-Vision care There is a \$0 concernent for Medicare-covered services include: • Outpatient physician services for the diagnosis and treatment of There is a \$0 copayment for one Eye Exam per year Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one There is \$0 copayment, for Medicare-covered glaucoma screening. glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and There is no coinsurance, copayment, or deductible forone pair of Medicare forone pair of Medicare covered eyewear after cataract surgery.
+Cost sharing for necessary urgently needed services furnished out-ofnetwork is the same as for such services furnished in-network.
+The benefits listed in this section for services within the United States and its territories. 🍑 Vision care\ There is a \$0 copayment for Medicare-covered services include: one Eye Exam per year...
+Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-There is \$0 copayment, for related macular degeneration.
+Original Medicare doesn't cover Medicare-covered glaucoma routine eye exams (eye refractions) for eyeglasses/contacts screening.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma There is no coinsurance. include: people with a family history of glaucoma, people with copayment, or deductible diabetes, African Americans who are age 50 and older and for one pair of Medicare Hispanic Americans who are 65 or older covered eyewear after For people with diabetes, screening for diabetic retinopathy is cataract surgery. covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)